awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 There are three subdirectories in the `annotations` directory\.

 The first, `worker-response`, contains the responses from individual workers\.
 This contains a subdirectory for each iteration, which in turn contains a subdirectory for each data object in that iteration\.
-The annotation for each data object is stored in a timestamped JSON file\.
+The annotation for each data object is stored in a timestamped \.json file\.
 There may be more than one annotation for each data object in this directory, depending on how many workers you want to annotate each object\.

 The second, `consolidated-annotation`, contains information required to consolidate the annotations in the current batch into labels for your data objects\.